 If recovery is achieved through the restoration of joint mobility and function, invasive surgery may no longer be needed.
 Undergoing surgery will increase the recovery time due to the inaction of the recovery process.
 Even seeking out physical therapy before an invasive surgery aids in the recovery post operation.

 - Decreases Reliability on Opioids

-When physical therapy is sought quickly after an injury, it decreases the need for opioid drugs.
+When physical therapy is sought quickly after an injury, it for opioid drugs.
 Rapid pain treatments and response creates pathways for joint restoration without the need to rely on opioids for pain relief.
 Restoring mobility not only eases the pain that comes with inactivity, it’s also very effective at preventing stiffness.

 - Maintains Cardio Activity

 During the idleness in the recovery process, heavy athletic exercise must be stopped in order to prevent further injuries.
 Physical therapy, however, maintains cardio, which is the safest way to keep your blood circulating and muscles moving.
 Simply engaging in physical therapy with a qualified professional will maintain a healthy level of exertion.
 Without physical therapy, there is no safe outlet for working out again.